C-class ferry: Incidents and accidents

-On August 12, 1985, three people were killed when Queen of Cowichan ran over a pleasure boat near the Horseshoe Bay terminal.
+On September 21, 1995, Queen of Cowichan experienced an escalator accident where unsupervised students, poor signage, and inadequate surveillance led to congestion, falls, and injuries during disembarkation.

 In June 1989, Queen of Alberni collided with the loading dock at Departure Bay causing significant damage to the ship and dock.
 Six people were injured including a cook who suffered a fractured cheekbone as he was walking down a set of stairs.

-On March 12, 1992, at 8:08 am (16:08 UTC), Queen of Alberni collided with the Japanese freighter Shinwa Maru southwest of Tsawwassen.
+On March 12, 1992, Queen of Alberni collided with the Japanese freighter Shinwa Maru southwest of Tsawwassen.
 The collision occurred in heavy fog, with both vessels suffering minor damage.
 Injuries included 2 serious and 25 minor injuries for the 260 people on the ferry, while none of the 11 people aboard the freighter received injuries.

 In October 1994, Queen of Surrey crashed into the dock at Horseshoe Bay, causing $200,000 in damage.

 On October 20, 1995, Queen of Coquitlam experienced an engine shut-down while approaching Horseshoe Bay.
 She crashed into a dock at the terminal resulting in light damage.

 On December 15, 2001, Queen of Alberni got caught in a heavy wind storm which turned a regular 2-hour crossing into a 71/2-hour ordeal.

 On May 12, 2003, Queen of Surrey was disabled as a result of an engine room fire.
-Queen of Capilano was dispatched and tethered to Queen of Surrey while tugboats were dispatched.
+Queen of Capilano was tethered to Queen of Surrey while tugboats were dispatched.
 The vessel was then towed back to shore.
 None of the 318 passengers were injured, but several crew members were treated for minor injuries.
 Some buckling of the main car deck resulted from the heat of the fire.
 However, no vehicles were damaged in the incident.

 On July 31, 2003, Queen of Surrey experienced a mechanical problem with one of its propellers.
 As a result, she was removed from service for emergency dry-docking to facilitate repairs, which took about five days.

 On June 30, 2005, Queen of Oak Bay lost power while approaching the Horseshoe Bay ferry terminal.
 After the captain gave ample warning, the ship coasted into the nearby Sewell's Marina, where it overran more than a dozen boats before running aground.
 No one was injured, and the ferry sustained only minor scraping to a rudder and propeller blade.
 See MV Queen of Oak Bay for extensive details on this accident.